Barockkk/CIS1051Project/proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

-TODO Although i was always interested in coding i was never good at it and it was a bit challenging but in order to make this app i will need to utilize my resources and with the help of colleagues i was able to learn about "App sheets"and wanted to utilize it to make my app/web.
+TODO Although I was always interested in coding I was never good at it and it was a bit challenging but in order to make this app i will need to utilize my resources and with the help of colleagues I was able to learn about "App sheets"and wanted to utilize it to make my app/web.
+We will all be working on it together since we weren't assigned specific parts.